sarah1giordano/Giordano-Data-VIz/critique-by-design.md

 **My recommendations for change:** I identified a few different priorities for change based on this critique.

 1. Change the type of visualization because the simple line graph does not convey enough information or detail on changes in HDI globally.
-I would try something like the gapminder demo or a map (which I test in the next section), to allow me to break out this data by country (or at the very least by region).
+I would try something like the gapminder demo ([inspired by this visualization]([[https://www.oecd.org/en/data/indicators/general-government-debt.html?oecdcontrol-3122613a85-var3=2022&oecdcontrol-0b0bb95ebb-var1=OECD_REP%7CCAN%7CCHL%7CCOL%7CCRI%7CMEX%7CUSA%7CGBR%7CTUR%7CCHE%7CSWE%7CESP%7CSVN%7CSVK%7CPRT%7CPOL%7CNOR%7CNZL%7CNLD%7CLUX%7CLTU%7CLVA%7CKOR%7CJPN%7CITA%7CISR%7CIRL%7CISL%7CHUN%7CGRC%7CDEU%7CFRA%7CFIN%7CEST%7CDNK%7CCZE%7CBEL%7CAUT%7CAUS](https://www.bbc.com/news/world-62824357.amp)](https://public.tableau.com/app/profile/jeffrey.shaffer/viz/GapminderbyHansRosling/RoslingGapminder)) or a map (both of which I test in the next section), to allow me to break out this data by country (or at the very least by region).

 2. Include a description of what HDI is as a caption for the visual.
 While a lot of us can intuit what HDI might mean, I think the visual would benefit from a caption with the exact definition and measures that go into hit.
 HDI includes measures on education, health, and standards of living in each country.
 These measures include: life expectancy at birth, mean years of schooling of adults aged 25 years and older, expected years of schooling for children, and gross national income per capita.
 (UNDP, 2024).